programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 #### Pros

-* Sustainability: Although it is also developed by Google, Tesseract is open source.
+* Sustainability: Tesseract was originally developed by HP but was made open-scource in 2005.
+An active community has contributed to its development since.
+It was also developed by Google from 2006 to 2018.
 * Cost: Free.
 * Layout detection accuracy: In comparison to Google Vision, Tesseract performs a lot better at layout detection.
 * User-friendliness: Contrary to Google Vision, Tesseract does not require any initial setup besides downloading the software.
 Since it is open-source, Tesseract is integrated with many tools and can be used from the command line.